Machine Learning Terms and Methods

 Vanishing Gradient

-The tendency for the gradients of early hidden layers of some deep neural networks to become surprisingly flat (low).
+The tendency for the gradients of early hidden layersarrow-up-right of some deep neural networksarrow-up-right to become surprisingly flat (low).
 Increasingly lower gradients result in increasingly smaller changes to the weights on nodes in a deep neural network, leading to little or no learning.
 Models suffering from the vanishing gradient problem become difficult or impossible to train.
-Long Short-Term Memory cells address this issue.
+Long Short-Term Memoryarrow-up-right cells address this issue.

 VGG